 i say, it's not the best game in the earth, so far it's not the worst.

 btw, the mutiplayer in this game is pretty good, check it out once you get da game.

-Not a great game, but at least is enough to have fun for a while.
+Not much a great game.
+At least is enough to have fun for a while.
 For being a co-op, it's not bad either, but there are not much strategies to do.
 In fact, in higher difficulties, most of the times you have to wait for a long time taking cover to avoid shots.
-But in some parts the real action appears and the game becomes more entertaining.
+Though, in some parts the real action appears and the game becomes more entertaining.
 The graphics are excellent, really well worked, but the atmosphere it represents looks similar along the game.
 After a while, the gameplay can get boring (I think just a few times) and also the story, that by the way I've never thought it was interesting.
 The game was long enough and has lots of gore, at the point I almost thought was unnecessary, but that's personal choice.
 And the end, though short, is the best part in my opinion.
 If you really games for just killing guys and with lots of blood (like every one of Epic Games), you won't regret playing it.

 The best game type i ever played, Gears is the king of cover system TPS,fun hot battle, bloody chainsaw , over the shoulder camera like Residenti Evil 4,all these just perfectly made.

 Thanks to Epic, not always make boring FPS,but bring sth, new to TPS realm,after Gears,a lot of cover TPS coming, that's great.